 If you are interested in pursuing a B-1 or B-2 visa for yourself, and employee or a loved one, contact KPPB Law Immediately.
 Our immigration attorneys have extensive experience setting-up and managing visitor visas.

 We believe in educating our clients.
 KPPB Law.
-We offer free initial consultations by phone or at our office location so that you can discuss your case with an attorney before making and important decision.
-Call today or send our firm a message online to schedule your free consultation.
+We offer consultations by phone or at our office location so that you can discuss your case with an attorney before making and important decision.
+Call today or send our firm a message online to schedule your consultation.